 - That time I had to go swimming during our 2002 Christmas vacation instead of watching the playoff game against the Jets.
 The Colts lost that one 41-0, but that’s beside the point.

 I didn’t choose to remember the scores of those games to prove a point to my parents.
 I remember them because, to me, they mattered.
-Somehow, football was an escape from real life; a place where I could pace, yell, and jump up and down like a maniac without anyone caring.
+Somehow, football was an escape from real life; a place where I could pace, scream, and jump up and down like a maniac without anyone caring.

 As I got older, I slowly lost that passion.
 Family did become more important.
 The cares of life took precedence.
 And besides, once you’ve watched enough games and gone through enough seasons, you start to feel like you’ve seen that movie before.